-(VIDEO: As the call goes to voicemail, images on the wall slowly fade into video of Latinx workers: a pretty young woman cleaning a hotel room, an old man mopping a bathroom, a father and son tending to a lawn, an old woman yelling at blond kids on the playground, a boy working in the fields, a middle-aged woman bringing coffee to white men in a board room...)
+(VIDEO: As the call goes to voicemail, images on the wall slowly fade into video of Latinx workers: a pretty young woman cleaning a hotel room, an old man mopping a bathroom, a father and son tending to a lawn, an old woman yelling at blond kids on the playground, a boy working in the fields, a middle-aged woman bringing coffee to young white men in a board room...)

 Do you ever wonder why Latinos can't cry?
-The machismo who can't be vulnerable.
-I think it comes from Latinos knowing that the white male executive chefs and white businessmen, white politicians and whatever see them as criminals or illegals or fucking lawnmowers and that's it.
+The machista who can't be vulnerable?
+I think it comes from Latinos knowing that the white male executive chefs and white businessmen, white politicians or whatever see them as criminals or illegals or fucking lawnmowers and that's it.
 The white men in charge can't see the real human beings underneath the "Hispanic" label.
 They just see resources: gold, sugar, rum, boys to fight their wars and servants to cook their food.
 So the Latinos harden on the outside and prepare their babies to fight on the same battlefields as the white men in charge.
 And so we do.
 It becomes our world.
 Sometimes we even forget that the battlefield was never really even.
 We discover over and over again that they're generations ahead of us.
 So we thicken our armor and harden on the outside too.
 But inside we... but inside I...
-I try to will the half of my hidden privilege that pumps one half my heart to allow for the one Taino tear still living within me to come out but... but it refuses to be exposed.
+I try to will the half of my hidden privilege that pumps one half my heart to allow for the one Taíno tear still living within me to come out but... but it refuses to be exposed.

-(IMAGES: The video crossfades into images that continue to change with increased speed: Propaganda of Puerto Ricans in WWI, Sugar Cane Cutters, Media on Hurricane Maria, Tourism Advertisements, Vietnam War, Pedro Albizu Campos' iconic outcry, Cruise Advertisements, armed police removing Puerto Rican flags, WWII images, portrait of Julia de Burgos, Rum Advertisements, birth control experiments, #RickyRenuncia protests, War Against All Puerto Ricans U.S. Campaign, Arrest of Pedro Albizu Campos, Puerto Rican women protesting against forced sterilization, 65th Infantry Regiment, Donald Trump throwing a role of paper towels, and Fort San Cristóbal.)
+(IMAGES: The video crossfades into images that continue to change with increased speed: Sugar Cane Cutters, Hurricane Maria, Tourism Advertisements, Vietnam War, Pedro Albizu Campos, Cruise Advertisements, WWII images, Julia de Burgos, Rum Advertisements, birth control experiments, #RickyRenuncia protests, 65th Infantry Regiment, Donald Trump throwing a roll of paper towels, and Fort San Cristóbal.)